Course Catalog

 Course Overview

-This class is integrated with American History and is called “Inventing America”.
+This class is integrated with Physics and is called “PHI-LA”.
 A description may be found under that class.

 This class has a dual purpose.
 The first purpose is to support and guide seniors through their senior year project.
 The support will come in the form of determining an action plan, developing a research plan, research methods, the writing and editing of an extensive research paper and refining the presentation of the senior project as a whole.
 The second purpose is to explore, discuss, analyze and write about provocative texts in order to prepare seniors for college level reading, writing, analysis and discussions.
 We will focus on text that are of interest to the students along with helping them to explore the world around them through reading and discussions.